Muneer320/LNX/Feature-Wiki.md

-# The Worst Programming Language Ever - Wiki
+# The LNX - Wiki

-Welcome to the wiki for "The Worst Programming Language Ever," a deliberately terrible programming language designed for maximum frustration and absurdity.
+Welcome to the wiki for "**LNX - Lol Nope X**" a deliberately terrible programming language designed for maximum frustration and absurdity.
 This document lists all anti-features, their explanations, and examples where applicable.
 Feel free to add more anti-features using the same format!

 ## Anti-Features